-By eliminating it as the way you communicate about projects, your inbox will be cut in half – perhaps even as much as in a fourth.
-You won’t hate your inbox as much and you can get back to using it as a sales communication tool or to share those cat videos with your sister.
+By eliminating email as the way you communicate about projects, your inbox will be cut in half – perhaps even as much as a fourth.
+You won’t hate your inbox as much, can manage your email better, and you can get back to using it as a sales communication tool (or to share those cat videos with your sister).

 The next added benefit is that you won’t be responding to the squeakiest wheel or the person with the request that just happened to be at the top of your inbox.
 If you are using project management software properly, you will know what your priority is and be able to address requests accordingly.

 Before you choose a project management software, you want to have a rough idea of how you are going to work with clients from a project management standpoint.

 - Are you a small shop?

 - Do you need your client to help you manage the projects to keep things moving?

 - Do you want your client to be involved in communication throughout the project?